Connect with others who understand.

 • Check menus on restaurant websites ahead of time to see if they have gluten-free options (or can accommodate someone with a gluten-free diet).

-Raise Concerns With Your Health Care Provider
+Raise Concerns With Your Healthcare Provider

-Whether you have recently been given a diagnosis of celiac disease or suspect you may have it, it’s important to communicate your concerns to your health care team.
-If you suspect you may have celiac disease, alert your health care provider right away.
 If you know that you have celiac disease but are having difficulty maintaining a gluten-free diet, ask your primary care physician or gastroenterologist to refer you to a dietitian.
 Registered dietitians can help you identify foods that are gluten-free and work well for a diabetes diet.

 All updates must be accompanied by text or a picture.